Supported Hypervisors and Containers List

 - or the Linux / UNIX server auto-discovery page.

-Supported Hypervisor / Container Platforms
+Supported Hypervisor and Container Platforms

 - *nix